nuxeo/nuxeo-drive/docs/installer.md

 ###### Windows CLI for Nuxeo Drive

-Usefull commands for sysadmin, but it can be helpful for every one in time.
+Useful commands for sysadmin, but it can be helpful to everyone at times.

 - Stop/Kill Nuxeo Drive:
 ```